ayseglaydgan/Embedded-Software-Introductory-Course/README.md

 find_maximum() -  Given an array of data and a length, returns the maximum find_minimum() -  Given an array of data and a length, returns the minimum sort_array() - Given an array of data and a length, sorts the array from largest to smallest.

+Additionally swap() function is added by me to make it easy sorting array.